Findus23/pyLanguagetool/README.rst

 Privacy
 -------

-By default pyLanguagetool sends all text via HTTPS to the `LanguageTool`_ server (see their `privacy policy`_).
+By default, pyLanguagetool sends all text via HTTPS to the `LanguageTool`_ server (see their `privacy policy`_).
 You can also `setup your own server`_ and use it by changing the ``--api-url`` attribute.